 Designed by Laura Gordon

 We are delighted to launch our new publication of What’s the Point?
 A Case for Art in the Public Domain, a new compendium compiled by UP Projects including contributions by Maria Amidu (Artist), Suzanne Lacy (Artist), Justine Ludwig (Executive Director, Creative Time), Marti Manen (Director, Index Foundation), Andrea Mechelli (Professor of Early Intervention in Mental Health, Kings College London), and Torange Khonsari (Founding Director, public works) on the benefits of including progressive and inclusive contemporary art in our public spaces and places.
-We are currently launching the publication on our social media platforms by offering our six articles as downloads over the coming weeks before making the full publication becomes available as a free download.
+We are currently launching the publication on our social media platforms by offering our six articles as downloads over the coming weeks before making the full publication available to download for free.